vsrinivas/fuchsia/docs/trace_format.md

 form of **Kernel Object Records**.
 Trace providers typically generate such records when the object is created.

-Thereafter, any **Handle Arguments** which refer to the same koid will be associated with the referent's annotations.
+Thereafter, any **Kernel Object Id Arguments** which refer to the same koid will be associated with the referent's annotations.

 This makes it easy to associate human-readable labels and other information